 We, and other PwC member firms, are committed to delivering quality assurance services around the world.
-To maximise consistency in the network the formal curriculum, developed at the network level, provides access to training materials covering the PwC audit approach and tools.
+To maximise consistency in the network, the formal curriculum, developed at the network level, provides access to training materials covering the PwC audit approach and tools.
 This includes updates on auditing standards and their implications, as well as areas of audit risk and areas of focus for quality improvement.

-This formal learning is delivered using a blend of delivery approaches, which include remote access, classroom learning and on-the-job support.
-The curriculum supports our primary training objective of audit quality, while providing practitioners with the opportunity to strengthen their technical and professional skills, including professional judgement while applying a sceptical mindset.
+This formal learning is delivered using a blend of delivery approaches, which include remote access, classroom learning, virtual classroom and on-the-job support.
+The curriculum supports our primary training objective of audit quality, while providing practitioners with the opportunity to strengthen their technical and professional skills, including professional judgment while applying a sceptical mindset.

-The design of the curriculum allows us to select, based on local needs, when and to a certain extent the manner in which we will deliver the training.
-Our Learning and Education leader then considers what additional training is appropriate - formal and/or informal - to address any additional specific local needs.
+The design of the curriculum allows us to select, based on local needs, when and to a certain extent the manner in which we'll deliver the training.
+Our learning and education leader then considers what additional training is appropriate - formal and/or informal - to address any additional specific local needs.

-In FY20, the assurance training comprised the following:
+In 2020, the assurance training comprised the following:

-- several technical-update training courses and various e-learning programmes for partners and experienced staff.
-The training focused on technical innovation and dealt with topics such as risk management, independence, audit methodology and accounting - core training for less experienced staff to undertake the work assigned to them and develop their professional skills - milestone training events for staff assuming a new role or being promoted.
+- Several technical update training courses and various e-learning programmes for partners and experienced staff.
+The training focused on technical innovation and dealt with topics such as risk management, independence, audit methodology and accounting. - Core training for less experienced staff to undertake the work assigned to them and develop their professional skills. - Milestone training events for staff assuming a new role or being promoted.

-During FY20, 89% of our staff attended the core assurance mandatory training.
-The remaining 11% performed remediation work and are also required to attend the next available session of the same training.
+In 2020, 93 % of our staff attended the core assurance mandatory training.
+The remaining 7 % performed remediation work.
 Completion of mandatory training is monitored.
-Failure to complete mandatory training by set deadlines may result in disciplinary action against the partner or staff member concerned.